 - “VIA HD Audio” unfortunately still does not play all sounds, only the system sounds and the sounds from a few apps work.

-How to install Windows 10 Technical Preview latest build:
+3. Install Windows 10 Technical Preview latest build

 - From the “Settings” sub-menu find and left click or tap on the “Update & recovery” feature.

 - Now find and left click or tap on the “Windows Update” feature.

 - Find the “Check for Updates” button and left click or tap on it.

 - Follow the instructions on the screen to finish the Windows 10 update.

 - After you successfully brought your Windows 10 to the latest build you will have to reboot your device.